farlee2121/DevEssentialsBlog/content/draft/PADL/feedback notes.md

 I'd like some visuals, but i'm not sure what
 - i think a one service to one service visual would be good.
 Also allows me to demonstrate decorators
   - I think a full system visual is just too complicated to be meaningful unless it is a concrete system.
-That could be meaninful as a post, but would be too complicated for a presentation.
+That could be meaningful as a post, but would be too complicated for a presentation.
-    - in my current posts it would probably fit well in the file orgnization post.
+    - in my current posts it would probably fit well in the file organization post.
 Maybe in post 1b

 -----